mobilpay/Magento/README.md

 <code><your_magento_admin>->Stores->Configuration->Sales->Payment Methods->Netopia Payments</code>

 * #### Configuration
-    * Base configuration
-    To enable / disable the payment method, switch to Live or Sandbox, ....
+    * **Base configuration** : To enable / disable the payment method, switch to Live or Sandbox, ....
-    * Certificate Configuration
-    To uploade / remove the public & private keys for Live & Sandbox
+    * **Certificate Configuration** : To uploade / remove the public & private keys for Live & Sandbox
-    * Custom configuration
-    To set order status regarding the payment status, recommanded to use Defulte one
+    * **Custom configuration** : To set order status regarding the payment status, recommanded to use Defulte one
-    * mobilPay WALLET Configuration
+    * **mobilPay WALLET Configuration** : To set mobilPay WALLET setting
-    To give the possibility to your customers to pay via mobilPay as well
-    * Conditions / Agreements
-    To declare de agreements with NETOPIA Payments and send the agreement to NETOPIA Payments.
+    * **Conditions / Agreements** : To declare de agreements with NETOPIA Payments and send the agreement to NETOPIA Payments.
         * before send the agreements, make sure you already uploaded the keys & save the setting & agreements.

     Note : The fileds are not complited from configuration section, will set by default value,